Find information on what materials are required for a committee review.

 Seeking a Second or Subsequent Review

-By October 7 in the academic year when you want to be reviewed by the committee, fill out the Health Professions Advisor Request Form (You must log into Google with your g.holycross.edu email account to access form).
+In the first week of October in the academic year when you want to be reviewed by the committee, fill out the Health Professions Advisor Request Form (You must log into Google with your g.holycross.edu email account to access form).
 You must do this in any year you plan to apply, even if you have been reviewed previously.

 If you have been previously reviewed by the committee and want to be reviewed again, do not resubmit your original packet; we have the information you submitted in the past.
 Instead, please provide updates to the items 1-7 (as listed above):